FuzionDragon/Page_Writer/README.md

 - Interactive document view page with the ability to update, delete and move individual snippets.

+- Built using Tauri with vanilla Javascript, Scss for the frontend and Rust as a backend.

 ### Keybinds

 Keybinds are a central part of Page Writers usage and allows for better efficiency when navigating the application.